InProgressStrokesView

 fun finishStroke(input: StrokeInput, strokeId: InProgressStrokeId): Unit

-Complete the building of a stroke, with the last input data coming from a StrokeInput
+Complete the building of a stroke, with the last input data coming from a StrokeInput.
+The stroke must have been started with an overload of startStroke that accepts a StrokeInput.

 input: StrokeInput |